GREEK LOVE IN EUROPE IN THE 5TH TO 17TH CENTURIES

 It was the beginning of the unraveling of this assumption that distinguishes the middle period from the modern, for the consequent cultural change, though subtler and much less sudden, was in the end just as injurious to the practise of Greek love as the adoption of Christianity had been.

-In Shakespeare's Boyfriend and Sonnet XX, J. Z. Eglinton presents the arguments for believing that the boy for whom Shakespeare professed his love in that sonnet was one of his boy actors.
+In The Portrait of Mr. W.H. and Shakespeare's Boyfriend and Sonnet XX, Oscar Wilde and J. Z. Eglinton respectively present the arguments for believing that the boy for whom Shakespeare professed his love in that sonnet was one of his boy actors, while differing on which one.

 The Ottoman prince Jem and the lovely French boys is a poem, probably by the exiled prince's foremost follower, celebrating the beauty of the French boys at a banquet they attended at Nice in 1482.